MrMiner-org/TheMinerzCoin/src/leveldb/doc/table_format.md

 optionally compressed.

 2. After the data blocks we store a bunch of meta blocks.
-The supported meta block types are described below.   meta block types may be added in the future.
+The supported meta block types are described below.
+More meta block types may be added in the future.
 Each meta block is again formatted using `block_builder.cc` and then optionally compressed.